CopterExpress/clover/roswww_static/README.md

 ## Instructions

-* Run `update` node and it will generate the symlinks and index file: `rosrun roswww_static update`.
+* Run `update` script and it will generate the symlinks and index file: `rosrun roswww_static update`.
 * Point your static web server path to `~/.ros/www`.

 You can rerun `update` if the list of installed packages changes.